rakotoleonce2106/joy-pharma-back/docs/STORE_API.md

 ## Best Practices

+### Product Management

+1. **Set prices when adding products**: After adding products to your store, immediately update them with prices and stock levels
+2. **Keep stock levels updated**: Regularly update stock quantities to ensure accurate inventory management
+3. **Use isActive flag**: Set products to inactive when temporarily unavailable instead of deleting them
+4. **Monitor prices**: Keep prices competitive and update them regularly based on market conditions
+5. **Batch operations**: Use the add products endpoint to add multiple products at once

+### Order Management

 1. **Batch Operations**: Use the update order endpoint to process multiple order items in a single request for better performance
 2. **Always check inventory**: Before accepting, verify the product is in your store's inventory
 3. **Use notes effectively**: Provide helpful notes to customers when accepting items